org-arl/unet-blog/_posts/2018-09-24-On-Underwater-Localization-using-UnetStack.md

 Node 3 --> Target node which needs to be localized

-At this point a natural question that arises is how to convert the GPS coordinates to local coordinates.
+At this point, a natural question that arises is how to convert the GPS coordinates to local coordinates.

 #### Using `Location` agent in UnetStack
 UnetStack comes equipped with `NodeInfo` agent and `NODE_INFO` service that will keep track of the modem location (as well as other parameters like speed, heading etc.), which can be used to geotag individual transmissions or receptions.
 A simple Unet agent that will update the location parameter of the node agent, in a periodic manner using the GPS data stream from a GPS server running on terrestrial network is available as part of UnetStack as `Location` agent.
 The interested reader may find this [blog on developing `Location` agent](https://blog.unetstack.net/Developing-location-agent-for-UnetStack) useful for more details.
 The `Location` agent converts the GPS coordinates to local coordinate system and maintains it in the `location` parameter of the `NodeInfo` agent.

 ## Node agent in UnetStack

 [UnetStack](https://www.unetstack.net/) is an open architecture underwater network stack and simulator.
 The UnetStack architecture defines a set of software agents that work together to provide a complete underwater networking solution.
 For this application, we make use of the `NodeInfo` agent provided by UnetStack.
 The `NodeInfo` agent provides the node information service by serving as a central repository where the relevant information can be deposited.
-It manages and maintains node's attribute such as address, location (Cartesian coordinates in meters), speed etc. Below we show the `NodeInfo` agent parameters to get an idea of why such information could be important in developing such applications.
+It manages and maintains the node's attribute such as address, location (Cartesian coordinates in meters), speed etc. Below we show the `NodeInfo` agent parameters to get an idea of why such information could be important in developing such applications.

     address = 2
     canForward = False
     diveRate = 0.0
     heading = 0.0
     location = [16.721901583485305, 9.975026107393205, 0.0]
     mobility = False
     nodeName = 2
     origin = []
     speed = 0.0
     time = Sep 24, 2018 12:21:35 PM
     turnRate = 0.0